 The importance of quality medicine

-Quality medicine is essential to address the global threat of antimicrobial resistance (AMR).
+Quality medicine is essential to address the global threat of AMR.
 USP is helping with:

 StandardsDeveloping and updating quality standards for medicines including antimalarials and antimicrobials used to treat diseases such as tuberculosis, meningitis and pneumonia.